mfumagalli/ngsPopGen/README.md

  * ` ngsFst`  - Quantificate population genetic differentiation
  * ` ngsCovar`  - Population structure via PCA (principal components analysis)
  * ` ngs2dSFS`  - Estimate 2D-SFS from posterior probabilities of sample allele frequencies
- * ` ngsStat`  - Estimates number of segregating sites, expected average heterozygosity, and number of fixed differences (if 2 populations provided).
+ * ` ngsStat`  - Estimates number of segregating sites, expected average heterozygosity, and number of fixed differences and Dxy (if 2 populations provided).

 NOTE: In all analisis involving 2 populations, input data must refer to the exact same sites.
 If they differ (e.g. because of different filtering), use `GetSubSfs` ([ngsUtils](https://github.com/mfumagalli/ngsUtils)) to get an overlapping subset of sites for both populations (you can use .mafs file from ANGSD to get the corresponding coordinates).
 For instance you can get the overlapping sites with (using ANGSD +0.579):